CT4Rec: Simple yet Effective Consistency Training for Sequential Recommendation: Analysis

-We have demonstrated the impressive performance of our proposed simple CT4Rec on both offline benchmarks and the online A/B test.
+We have demonstrated the impressive performance of our proposed simple CT4Rec on offline benchmarks and the online A/B test.
 In this section, we launch extensive experiments to understand and analyze CT4Rec from different perspectives.
-For convenience, these studies are performed on the \textit{Beauty} dataset.
-More specifically, we mainly focus on: \textbf{1)} the effect of each introduced objective (\textit{Ablation Study}), \textbf{2)} the influence of several important hyper-parameters (\textit{Hyper-Parameter Analysis}), \textbf{3)} the exploration of more consistency regularization for sequential recommendation (\textit{More Consistency Training}), \textbf{4)} the extension of CT4Rec to data augmentation (\textit{Extension to Data Augmentation}), \textbf{5)} the change of training process and cost resulted by CT4Rec (\textit{Training and Cost Analysis}).
+For convenience, these studies are performed on \textit{Beauty}.
+More specifically, we mainly focus on: \textbf{1)} the effect of each introduced objective (\textit{Ablation Study}), \textbf{2)} the influence of several important hyper-parameters (\textit{Hyper-Parameter Analysis}), \textbf{3)} the extension of CT4Rec to data augmentation (\textit{Extension to Data Augmentation}), \textbf{4)} the change of training process and cost resulted by CT4Rec (\textit{Training and Cost Analysis})